leopardbyte/pylorant/README.md

 some features for the valo client using the api

 # information
+  ##To optimize your user experience, it is highly recommended to initiate Valorant prior to launching Pylorant.

   use name reveal only when in game (not while in loadscreen)

   Auto Lock: before queueing select your agent check the auto lock checkbox and queue.